facebook/react/docs/docs/reference-react.md

 React.Children.only(children)
 ```

-Return the only child in `children`.
+Returns the only child in `children`.
 Throws otherwise.

 #### `React.Children.toArray`